fagossa/animated-wall/README.md

 # animated-wall

-This projhect is an small game made in *processing*
+This project is a small game made in *processing*